On the day

 • Do you have your Student ID or another form of photo ID?

 • Make sure you leave plenty of time for your journey.
-We advise arriving on campus two hours before your ceremony start time, so you have enough time to register, collect your robes and, most importantly, relax before the big moment!
+You need to arrive on campus at least two hours before your ceremony start time, so you have enough time to sign in, collect your gown and, most importantly, relax before the big moment!

 • There are over 2000 car parking spaces on Penryn Campus, and parking will be free for the duration of graduation.
+You’ll be directed to a space on the day.
 Dedicated parking for holders of special permits and blue badges will be available, but please notify the graduation team of this in advance (graduation@falmouth.ac.uk).

 • Golf buggies will also be provided to get around campus for people who may have difficulty walking.

-• Once you have parked, you will need to sign in and collect your physical tickets at the Registration Desk in the Exchange Courtyard.
+• Once you have parked, you will need to sign in at the Registration Desk in the Exchange Courtyard.
+You will not receive physical tickets beforehand.
+Instead you can access your e-tickets on the Ceremony Passport app.

 • You will need to bring your student ID or another other photo ID to prove who you are.

-• Once you have signed in and picked up your tickets, you will be shown where to collect your graduation robes.
+• Once you have signed in, you will be shown where to collect your graduation gown, if hiring from Ede & Ravenscroft.

-• Remember, anyone not wearing their official robes will not be able to attend their graduation ceremony.
+• Remember, anyone not wearing their appropriate academic robes will not be able to attend their graduation ceremony.
+Cultural and traditional dress is permitted under your gown.

-• This will take place in the Exchange Courtyard Marquee.
-Once you have collected your tickets and robes, you and your guests can enjoy food, drinks, and garden games while you wait for doors to the Ceremony Hall to open.
+• This will take place in the Exchange Courtyard Marquee on Penryn Campus.
+Once you have signed in and collected your gown, you and your guests can enjoy food, drinks, and garden games while you wait for doors to the Ceremony Hall to open.

 • Doors to the Ceremony Hall open one hour before your ceremony start time and close 15 minutes before.
 Please make sure you and your guests arrive promptly as anyone arriving after this time will not be allowed to enter the hall.